 Although Adenium is a succulent, when you keep it as a bonsai, you must be quite diligent about watering.

 Allow the plant to soak for half an hour or so and then allow it to dry thoroughly before the next watering.

 Keep a consistently moderate humidity level surrounding the plant.

-When it is indoors during the winter, you should place it on a pebble tray to provide a constant level of humidity.
+When your Desert rose is indoors during the winter, place it on a pebble tray to provide a constant level of humidity.

-Fertilizer is also quite important for an Adenium kept as a bonsai because this method of growing uses very little soil.
+Fertilizer is also quite important for an Adenium bonsai because this method of growing uses very little soil.

 Use a good quality, general-purpose liquid fertilizer mixed at half strength to feed your plant regularly throughout the growing season.
 A slow release fertilizer and bone meal (for extra phosphorus) also are recommended.